Lide-Dev/Story-of-Nature-Spirit/README.md

 *If you at this project and we not included your name on it, i'm apologize for that.
 You can email me at herlandrotri@gmail.com*

-*Don't use these game assets as some of them are not commercial at all.
+*Don't use these game assets except code as some of them are not commercial at all.
 I'm just create this game for my coursework.*

+*You can using the code or fix it if you want.
+You can email me or just use it.
+Thanks!*